scoconno/scoconno.github.io/Teaching/Intro/5/Handout.md

 ![alt text](/Teaching/Intro/4/Slide1.jpg)

 Recall again our diagram.
-Which part of the box should we focus on to determine the morality of our actions?
 The consequentialist, we have seen, claims that the effects, and only the effects, are relevant in determining the morality of our actions.
-They deny that any facts about the person determine the morality of their actions.
-On the one hand, Deontologist agree that the morality of our actions has nothing to do with the actor.
-Their intentions, beliefs, conscience has nothing to do with.
+They deny that any facts about the person are relevant.
+On the one hand, Deontologist agree that the morality of our actions has nothing to with the intentions, beliefs, conscience of the actor.
 But they also deny that effects have anything to do with the morality of our actions.
 They protest that consequentialism ignores a core feature of morality; we have a duty to do the right thing and a responsibility to avoid the wrong thing regardless of the consequences.
 Actions, on this view, are right or wrong independently of their effects, production of happiness, people's aims, or their desires and feelings.

-Suppose that Sam steals bread to feed his family.
-He has good intentions.
-The effects might be good.
-The Consequentialist might say that this is permissible.
-Kant would claim that Sam's intentions are irrelevant to whether his actions are right or wrong.
-If stealing is wrong, it is wrong full stop.

 To introduce you to this view, distinguish between two types of value, inherent vs. relational value.
 Relational value is value something has only in virtue of its relationship to something else that is valuable.
 Money has only relational value.
 It is valuable only in relation to what you can buy with it.
 If the human race were to go extinct, but our money remain, that money would not be something valuable.
 Health, on the other hand, is valuable in and of itself.
 Of course, being healthy helps us pursue other things that are valuable.
 But many pursue health for no other reason than to be healthy.
 The explanation for why we should be healthy is just that health is in itself valuable.
-The explanation for why we should be wealthy is that wealth allows us achieve other valuable things.

 When determining the morality of our actions we need to decide whether rightness and wrongness are inherent or relational values.
 Is murder wrong, something to avoid, just because of its relation to something else?
 Or is murder something that should be avoided just because of what it is in itself?

 The Consequentialists think that actions are only right or wrong relationally, that is, only in relation to the effects they produce.
 An act of murder is wrong, on this view, not because of what it is, but because of what it produces (if indeed it produces an overall negative effect.)
 The Deontologist disagrees.
 They claim that the morality of an act is intrinsic to it.
 Murder is wrong not because of what it produces or who it came from, but because of what kind of thing it is.

 The word *deontology* comes from the Greek meaning the study of obligations.
 The Deontologist is more concerned with duties and rights.
-As an example, we might consider the Ten Commandments as an instance of a deontological view.
+We might consider the Ten Commandments as an instance of a deontological view.
 The requirement to respect your elders is absolute.
 You are told to respect them not because of the effects of doing so.
 You must respect them regardless of the kind of people they are or what that impact respecting them might have on you and others.

 The main task for the deontologists is to decide on our duties and responsibilities.
 Is respecting our elders really a duty?
 How about never breaking a promise?
 Here deontologists give different theories about the source of our duties.
 Our focus will be the most famous deontologist,Immanuel Kant.
 Kant makes the following claim: